Aram Tanis' Contemporary Urban Surroundings

 While traveling to Asia has been essential to his work, Aram Tanis has shifted his focus to the United States since 2022.
-Recently, he completed his latest series Down Vegas, which was produced in Las Vegas.
+Recently, he completed his latest series Off The Strip, which was produced in Las Vegas.

 Tanis’ Photography of Seoul’s Urban Landscape